How to choose portable ticket booths: rent, buy or build?

 The option that combines the best of building with the best of renting is, perhaps, purchasing your own ticket booth.
 This way you can own your booth and have it at your disposal whenever you need it.
 You can outfit it and decorate it however you see fit, and once you pay it off, it is yours, without rental fees.

-Of course, even this option has distinct advantages and disadvantages.
+Of course, even this option of buying a new ticket selling booth has distinct advantages and disadvantages.

-- You can choose your own materials: From wood to metal to glass to bullet resistant, you get to choose exactly what your needs require.
+- You can choose your own materials: From wood to glass to bullet resistant, from metal ticket booth to mobile ticket office, you get to choose exactly what your needs require.

-- You can have it built to your specifications in whatever size, shape and style you desire.
+- You can have your mobile ticket booths built to your specifications in whatever size, shape and style you desire.

 - You can purchase a prefabricated and ready to go booth and get it in no time.

 - You can pay up front, or spread the cost over time by making payments.